Pre-Exposure Prophylaxis (PrEP) for HIV

 Taking PrEP for HIV requires a commitment to:

-- Regular medical visits every three months after starting PrEP for follow-up HIV tests and evaluation
+- Regular medical visits at least every three months after starting PrEP for follow-up HIV tests and evaluation.

 Are there side effects to taking PrEP?